dannylee1020/airflow-pipelines/README.md

 ### Using BashOperator
 `BashOperator` in airflow simply executes a shell command.
 Because the primary dbt interface is with command line, it is pretty useful to run different dbt tasks once you have the dbt models ready.

-This approach, however, is not very good for scaling.
+This approach, however, is not very good at scaling.
 If the number of dbt models increase, it would be very difficult to manage and debug.

 ### Using Docker
 Another approach is to containerize dbt projects and use `DockerOperator` to run the dbt inside the docker container.
-When scale grows, multiple docker containers can be managed by Kubernetes.
+When the scale grows to multiple containers, they can be managed by Kubernetes.

 ## Reference